Bachelor of Arts - Harvard University

 Oboist ToniMarie Marchioni enjoys a varied career as a performer, educator, arts advocate, and administrator.
 Her performances praised as “excellent” and “elegantly rendered” by the New York Times, she has performed in Europe, South America, Asia, and throughout the United States.

-For the 2017-18 season, she was the Acting Second Oboe for the National Symphony Orchestra in Washington, DC.
-Dr. Marchioni is also a member of the IRIS Orchestra (Memphis, TN) and Decoda (New York, NY).
+Dr. Marchioni is a member of the IRIS Orchestra (Memphis, TN) and Decoda (New York, NY), and for the 2017-18 season, was the Acting Second Oboe for the National Symphony Orchestra in Washington, DC.
 She is an Alumna of Ensemble Connect/The Academy, a groundbreaking initiative combining chamber music performance, arts advocacy, leadership, and teaching artistry under the auspices of Carnegie Hall and The Juilliard School.
-She has appeared with the National Symphony Orchestra (including the 2016 European Tour), American Ballet Theater, Grant Park Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony, Atlanta Symphony, Peoria Symphony Orchestra, Georgia Woodwind Quintet, and the internationally acclaimed new music ensemble Continuum.
+She has appeared as guest musician with the Philadelphia Orchestra, Cincinnati Symphony, Nashville Symphony, National Symphony Orchestra (including the 2016 European Tour), American Ballet Theater, Grant Park Orchestra, Orpheus Chamber Orchestra, New Jersey Symphony, Atlanta Symphony, Peoria Symphony, Georgia Woodwind Quintet, and the internationally acclaimed new music ensemble Continuum.
 Other recent engagements include the Carnegie Hall's collected stories festival curated by Pulitzer Prize-winning composer David Lang, Moab Music Festival, New Harmony Music Festival, the Stefan Wolpe Society, and New York's leading contemporary music venue Spectrum.

 In chamber music, she has collaborated with members of the Chamber Music Society of Lincoln Center, New York Philharmonic, and Paris Conservatoire.
 She participated in the Aspen and Castleton festivals, among others, and has worked with conductors such as Sir Simon Rattle, Christoph Eschenbach, Lorin Maazel, David Robertson, James DePreist, and Michael Tilson Thomas.
 As a passionate interpreter of contemporary music, she works directly with composers whenever possible, including Samuel Adler, Virko Baley, Anthony Cheung, Carson Cooman, Ryan Gallagher, Jeremy Gill, Lansing McLoskey, Huang Ruo, and Derrick Wang.
 In 2016, she commissioned Discipline for Oboe and Piano from composer Lansing McLoskey, winner of the Robert Avalon International Competition for Composers for this work.
 She was also a semi-finalist at the 2016 Boulder International Chamber Music Competition.